-AngloGold Ashanti is testing innovative gold mining technology
+AngloGold Ashanti tested new gold mining technology

 imagesThe big mining company AngloGold Ashanti is testing a new technology, created to substantially increase South Africa’s gold reserves.
 The firm is betting on autonomous deep level mining to protect its workers and increase production and revenue.